PlanX-Universe/PlanXFlow/README.md

 # PlanXFlow
 Welcome to PlanXFlow, a software development lifecycle designed for engineering AI planning systems.
 PlanXFlow is developed with the ambition to provide a structured, waterfall-like yet iterative approach tailored to the unique challenges in AI planning.
-This lifecycle encompasses ten carefully designed phases, guiding practitioners and researchers from the conceptualization of AI planning systems to their deployment and beyond.
+This lifecycle encompasses ten phases, guiding practitioners and researchers from the conceptualization of AI planning systems to their deployment and beyond.

 PlanXFlow acts as a foundational guide, promoting a holistic understanding of AI planning system development.
 It is designed to foster a common language among practitioners, researchers, and stakeholders, guiding them through the intricacies of AI planning.